n810K/file-rename-script/README.md

-# python-rename-script
+# file-rename-script
-A quick tool to rename files within a directory and subdirectories
+A quick tool to rename files within a directory and subdirectories written in Python

 ## Usage